-We have a morning preschool of eighteen children approximately 2.6 through 3.11 and an afternoon prekindergarten for 4- and 5-year-olds.
-Around five four-year-olds whose families need extended care can attend mornings.
-By the same token, approximately five two- and three-year-olds can attend afternoons for full days.
+We have a Morning Preschool class of eighteen children approximately 2.6 through 3.11 and an Afternoon PreKindergarten for 4- and 5-year-olds.
+Several four-year-olds whose families need extended care can attend mornings.
+By the same token, a number of two- and three-year-olds can attend afternoons for full days.
 We do, however, enroll the two- and three-year-olds with the fours and fives on a case-by-case basis.
-Our teacher-to-child ratio is one-to-six in the mornings and afternoons.
-We take care to make our groups as gender- and age-balanced and diverse as possible.
+Our teacher-to-child ratio is one-to-six in the mornings and all but an hour of the afternoons.
+We take care to make our groups as gender- and age-balanced and as diverse as possible.

 - Early Bird Time, 8am to 8:30am

 We suggest that parents bring their children to school as close to8:30am as possible so that friends, places, and activities are immediately available to them.
 However, sometimes it may be more important that children spend extra time with parents in the morning.
 We will help you determine what is best for your child.

 Since we feel that young children need school to be a place in which to determine their own rhythms, relationships, and interests, the program and the staff provide sparing, judicious amounts of routineroutine, direction, teacher-directed groups, and emergent projects.
 We do make sure that the children understand that responsibilities accompany their freedom to make choices: they are expected to learn and practice diplomacy with everyone in the class, and they are expected to care for the environment, too, cleaning up their play areas (with our help) as they go.
 The morning play period lasts for two-and-a-half hours.